-- Principle 5.
+- Principle 4.
+Occupational therapy personnel shall promote fairness and objectivity in the provision of occupational therapy services.
+(JUSTICE) - Principle 5.
 Occupational therapy personnel shall provide comprehensive, accurate, and objective information when representing the profession.
 (VERACITY) - Principle 6.
 Occupational therapy personnel shall treat clients, colleagues, and other professionals with respect, fairness, discretion and integrity.
 (FIDELITY) - 4.
 Failure to participate in the learning process by demonstration of active learning - a.
 Not being prepared for class - b.
 Tardiness and absenteeism - c.
 Not submitting required work timely and satisfactorily - d.
 Failure to access, participate, and complete all components of each course at a satisfactory level - e.
 Failure to follow the MSC computer use policy - 5.
 Failure to comply with requirements for personal grooming and hygiene during and in the program (See Dress Code) - 6.
 Fraud or deceit or false representation Cheating on examinations or written work (e.g. assignments and projects), falsifying application materials, eligibility for licensure, criminal background check, essential functions, etc. - 7.
-Academic dishonesty in any form plagiarism, cheating, attempting to cheat, telling lies, etc. - 8.
+Academic dishonesty in any form plagiarism, cheating, attempting to cheat, telling lies, use of AI to complete assignments or other classwork, etc. - 8.
 Failure to comply with the requirements for professional conduct and behaviors of the MSC OTA program (Refer to p.
-15) - 9.
+16) - 9.
 Violation of academic policies - 10.
 Violation of HIPAA regulations and Fieldwork policies - 11.
 Habitually intemperate or addicted to habit-forming drugs shall include but not be limited to the use of any drug, chemical, or substance which could result in behavior that interferes with the responsibilities of the student - 12.
-Unethical, unprofessional, irresponsible behavior as defined by the profession of occupational therapy, the Oklahoma Practice Act, and the Requirements for Licensure in the State of Oklahoma; commission of any infraction that would violate the OT Practice Act in the state of Oklahoma or other state Practice Act of which you may complete FW.
+Unethical, unprofessional, irresponsible behavior as defined by the profession of occupational therapy, the Oklahoma Practice Act, and the Requirements for Licensure in the State of Oklahoma; commission of any infraction that would violate the OT Practice Act in the state of Oklahoma or other state Practice Act of which you may complete FW. - 13.
+Failure to pass one of three practice exams with a 55% or higher.